-After more than 100 years development, Olympic has become a ceremony for the entire human being in the name of peace, friendship and joy, and Olympic logo is an indispensable part of this great event.
+After more than 100 years of development, the Olympics has become a ceremony for the entire human being in the name of peace, friendship and joy, and the Olympic logo is an indispensable part of this great event.
 Each Olympic logo is a work of art that demonstrates the best designing ideas and skills of the time.
 For logo designers, what can you learn from those excellent designing works?

 Today, I list 6 Olympic logos from different analyzing perspectives which help us developing inspiration to our own work.

-The Industrial Revolution has great impact on designing style; the Modernism created by Bauhause College became the fashionable design style of the globe.
-It abandoned the miscellaneous decoration, and advocated the pattern of simplicity and purity.
+The Industrial Revolution has a great impact on designing style; the Modernism created by Bauhaus College became the fashionable design style of the globe.
+It abandoned the miscellaneous decoration and advocated the pattern of simplicity and purity.
 Modernism preferred symbolic visual elements like regular geometry and abstract color to generate the world.

 At present, Modernism is still an important designing skill in some cases.
 For logo designers, it is applicable to choose this style if you want to achieve an abstract and profound effect.

-Sydney use 3 colors to form an image of running athlete relaying the Olympic torch.
+Sydney uses 3 colors to form an image of a running athlete relaying the Olympic torch.
 Blue carve out the form of Sydney Opera House; red and yellow shape the running image.
 Each color of the logo has symbolic meanings: blue refers to the blue harbor; yellow represents sun and beach; red means the native culture.
-The logo keeps the color balance with warm and cold color combination.
+The logo keeps the color balance with the warm and cold color combinations.

-Color is the soul of logo.
+Color is the soul of the logo.
 Each color represents certain kinds of meanings.
 Before choosing any color, you need to understand the meanings of the color.
-Here are the basic meanings of basic colors (ref: Meaning of colors by Crystal-cure):

 - Red: action, confidence, courage, vitality,